Trisha1212/TestProcess/README.md

 <img src="Test.png" width="900" />

-## why do we include tester in planning phase
+## Why do we include tester in planning phase
 ```
 Including tester in planning phase will help to understand about the project/user-story and plan there test activities early and share to team about there approach/scope/chaalenges.
 ```